ASU-CompMethodsPhysics-PHY494/ASU-PHY494/_posts/2016-02-05-07_Integration.md

 title: 07 Integration
 ---

-Numerical integration is based on the [Rieman definition of an integral](http://mathworld.wolfram.com/RiemannIntegral.html)
+Numerical integration is based on the [Riemann definition of an integral](http://mathworld.wolfram.com/RiemannIntegral.html)

 $$
 \int_a^b \!\!\!f(x)\, dx :=